Sudhandar/blog/docs/consulting.md

 - Team energized and focused on high-value client work
 - Business ready to scale without operational constraints

+## Ready to 3x Your Business?

+I only work with 3 clients at a time to provide exceptional service.
+If you're serious about scaling your business and ready to eliminate the manual work holding you back, let's see if we're a perfect fit.

 <div class="grid cards" markdown>

 - [:fontawesome-solid-envelope: Request a Consultation](mailto:sudhandar@gmail.com)
 - [:fontawesome-solid-calendar: Book a Free Growth Assessment Call](https://cal.com/sudhandar/discoverycall)

 </div>

 ## Recommendations and Testimonials